 Washington DC Nightlife

-Atlas District is DC's newest and trendiest bar and club scene.
-Other popular areas include Adams-Morgan; Dupont Circle, along Connecticut Avenue; the Penn Quarter; and Georgetown.
-The city's hippest nightlife can be found in these areas, with just about everything from dance clubs, jazz bars, rock bars and pubs.
+Atlas District is arguably DC's trendiest bar and club scene.
+Other popular areas include the Adams-Morgan neighbourhood, Dupont Circle (along Connecticut Avenue), the Penn Quarter, and historic Georgetown.
+The city's hippest nightlife can be found in these areas, with just about everything on offer, including dance clubs, jazz bars, rock bars and pubs.
 The best place to go for gay clubs is Dupont Circle.

 Washington DC also has a first-rate performing arts scene, presided over by the renowned Kennedy Center.
-On any given night there is a wide variety of local and international performances ranging from Shakespeare, opera and ballet to jazz, rock bands, and Broadway shows.
+On any given night there is a wide variety of performances, both local and international, ranging from Shakespeare, opera and ballet to jazz, rock bands, and Broadway shows.
 Ticketmaster and InstantSeats.com offer tickets to pretty much any event, while TICKETplace at 407 7th Street offers discounted last-minute tickets to anything that isn't sold out.